Sustainable Gaps

 The first call can stay practical.

-No. The first consultation can use sanitized workflow examples.
-SG needs the route of work, not exposed patient data.
+No. The first consultation can use a no-name workflow example.
+SG needs to understand how the work moves, not identifying patient data.

 Is this a staffing critique?